 Assume we have 10 second blocks meaning roughly 2 transactions per block and this means that the size of a block is roughly equivalent to the size of a transaction.

 Also assume that the amount of energy used while mining is roughly linear with the number of transactions being processed.
 This means that users are using roughly 3 times more energy 1% of the time.
 Or in other words Frink uses roughly 3% more energy to mine than to run the smartphone wallets.
-This estimate means that Proof-of-Person uses roughly 2.5W for the users wallets and phones.
+This estimate means that Proof-of-Person uses a negligible 3% more energy to mine vs simply running a smartphone wallet..

 How much energy does Proof-of-Work use per user?

-The Bitcoin network miners are currently using an estimated annual 73 TWh to support the previously mentioned 30 million users according to Digiconomist.net This works out to 2.43 TWh per year per user used by Proof-of-Work currencies.
+The Bitcoin network miners are currently using an estimated annual 78 TWh to support the previously mentioned 30 million users according to Digiconomist.net This works out to 2.6 MWh per user used by Proof-of-Work currencies.
+On top of this, every user uses the negligible 0.1MWh per user.

 How much more efficient is Proof-of-Person?